-The RLC Defense Division is a new initiative that aims to help retail corporate counsel defend their companies from mass action litigation at the front end — before the litigation becomes an expensive "wave" that only benefits plaintiffs’ counsel.
+The RLC Defense Division, established in 2019, aims to help retail corporate counsel defend their companies from mass action litigation at the front end — before the litigation becomes an expensive "wave" that only benefits plaintiffs’ counsel.
 The Defense Division is not focused on tort reform or convincing policy makers to change the litigation landscape; rather, we are dedicated to helping our members learn from each other and select outside counsel.
 Most importantly, the Defense Division is open to all members of your retail legal team and offers educational resources, alerts, and the opportunity for collaboration within the retail legal community.

-Partnering with Akin Gump and McGuireWoods, the RLC Defense Division is developing unique new tools to help retailers "see around the corner."
+Partnering with Skadden and McGuireWoods, the RLC Defense Division is developing unique new tools to help retailers "see around the corner."
 These tools will help retailers find out where the plaintiffs' bar intends to strike and provide practical solutions before they do.

-The RLC hosts in-person meetings twice each year to allow retail and law firm members to share insights, learn from one another, and prepare for common attacks.
+The RLC hosts meetings twice each year to allow retail and law firm members to share insights, learn from one another, and prepare for common attacks.
 The meetings often feature CLE-eligible sessions delivered by expert attorneys.

 "The Retail Litigation Center's Defense Division is dedicated to helping retail corporate counsel work together and with carefully curate outside counsel to proactively identify and quickly address meritless mass action lawsuits.
-Amy Turk (McGuireWoods), Meredith Slawe (Skadden) and their teams were selected after an extensive vetting process and chose these firms to help us found the new Defense Division.
-We chose them not only for their litigation prowess, but for their deep understanding of the industry, their practical approach to helping the industry, and their commitment to the Defense Division's success.
-I encourage all major retailers to join the Retail Litigation Center to take advantage of the resources we are developing and to strengthen the industry."
+Amy Turk (McGuireWoods), Meredith Slawe (Skadden) and their teams were selected after an extensive vetting process, not only for their litigation prowess, but for their deep understanding of the industry, their practical approach, and their commitment to the Defense Division's success.
+I encourage all major retailers to join the Retail Litigation Center to take advantage of the resources we are developing to help strengthen the industry."

 - Chair, RLC – Executive Vice President, General Counsel